gdbooks/LegacyOpenGL/Chapter5/light_atten.md

 ![ATTEN](atten.png)

-This effect is modelled by OpenGL using an attenuation factor, which can reduce the effect of a lights contribution to the color of an oject based on the distance to the object
+This effect is modelled by OpenGL using an attenuation factor, which can reduce the effect of a lights contribution to the color of an oject based on the distance to the object.
+The attenuation factor is calulated as follows: